 This is the kind of journey most only dream about.
 Is it a luxury trip with every need catered to?
 Not exactly.
 Is it an adventure where you’ll experience nature in its most spectacular form?
 Without question.

-There are two core missions for this journey: to teach you how to travel, thrive, and endure in the harsh beauty of winter landscapes, and to offer you an escape from the modern world with a select few who share your adventurous spirit.
-Together, we’ll master bushcraft skills and lay the foundation for a lifetime of wilderness knowledge.
-Yet, the most valuable thing you may take home won’t just be the skills you’ve learned.
-It will be the profound connection with the others on the trip.
-It happens every year, so I can promise you that.
+There are two core missions for this journey: to teach you how to thrive, and endure in the harsh beauty of winter landscapes, and to offer you an escape from the modern world with a select few who share your adventurous spirit.
+The most valuable thing you may take home won’t just be the skills you’ve learned, but the profound connection with the others on the trip.

 Our Commitment: Value Over Profit